caendesilva/filament-simple-highlight-field-plugin/README.md

 composer require desilva/filament-simple-highlight-field
 ```

+This package supports Laravel 9 and Laravel 10.

 ## Usage

 Simply use the component as you'd use any other Filament field.
 It's especially perfect for the resource view page where it blends right in.